Scream Queens: From Jaws' Denise Cheshire to The Phantom of the Opera's Mary Philbin

 Jack Clayton's The Innocents (1961), starring Deborah Kerr as a sexually repressed Christian governess who sees ghosts (and sex) everywhere she turns, didn't help matters any, I might add.

-["The Movies' Top Ten Scream Queens" continues on next page.
+["The Movies' Top Ten Scream Queens" continues on the next page.
 See link below.]

 Denise Cheshire Jaws image: Universal Pictures.